 Establish your own pitch/editorial calendars

 Take a note from your editorial friends and map out your content.
 Maintain a calendar that outlines the topics you want to promote or share via media pitches and even social media throughout the year.
-Think about spending your pitching time each month between three categories: editorial calendar pitching; proactive pitching based off your calendar; and reactive media relations.
+Think about spending your pitching time each month between three categories: editorial calendar pitching; proactive pitching based on your calendar; and reactive media relations.

 Using this approach, you’ll begin to see how editorial calendars can be your best friend.
 Want more advice on media relations?
-Download Axia Public Relations’ free media relations e-book today.
+Download Axia Public Relations’ media relations e-book today.

 Julie Miller is a marketing and communications professional with more than seven years of experience in the industry.
 She specializes in technology, digital marketing and communications.
 Julie has worked for Axia Public Relations since November 2015.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.